Project A (film): Production

 On the audio commentary of the Hong Kong Legends (Region 2) DVD, Bey Logan reveals that Chan's last period film, Dragon Lord (1982), had under-performed at the Hong Kong box office in comparison to the previous one, The Young Master (1980).
 Logan identifies that a possible reason for the poor performance was the comparative lack of action.
 Edward Tang and the production team felt that a period film could still have success if it had sufficient action, and so researched the history of Hong Kong during the time of pirates for Project A.

 Unlike other Hollywood period films that are set on an exact time and place, many Hong Kong films play fast and loose with their period in history.
 A prominent example by Bey Logan is set like this: the Hong Kong Marine Police is set up in 1846 by the British Colonial Government.
 The Hong Kong Headquarters is set up in 1884.
 The Kowloon Canton Railway Clock tower is set up in 1915.
-So in other words, this film takes place between the 19th and early 20th century.
+In other words, this film takes place between the 19th and early 20th century.
 Jackie and the Golden Harvest team employ some researchers to come up with background for this story about pirates in Hong Kong and are not really concerned at all about depicting the film in the exact era.
-Bey Logan coined regarding historical heroes and stories like Wong Fei Hong: if you choose between the truth and the legend, you print the legend because if you pick the truth, you won't have for example, having items, vehicles and certain historical figures if you are shooting it in a time where certain things would or would not have existed, unless it's made as a documentary.

 Project A marks the first time that veteran Michael Lai used orchestral music for a film score, instead of using library music or lifting the score from other films.